Description

 Tried: Sending exactly 16 bytes (the declared buffer size) to fill it completely.

-Filling the buffer exactly leaves the saved return address untouched, so the program returns normally and the SIGSEGV handler never fires.
-You need to send enough bytes to spill past the buffer AND overwrite adjacent stack data - anything from 17 bytes up will start corrupting the frame, but a safe margin like 100 bytes guarantees the return address itself is clobbered.
+Fill the buffer exactly and the saved return address survives, so the program returns cleanly and the handler never fires.
+You need enough bytes to spill past the buffer and into the adjacent stack data.
+Anything above 17 starts corrupting the frame, and a margin like 100 guarantees the return address itself is hit.

 Tried: Typing 'A's interactively into nc instead of piping them.

-Typing interactively sends each line only after you press Enter, so the server reads your input one buffered line at a time.
-The newline counts as one of your bytes and the server's read loop may process the input before you've sent enough.
-Piping a pre-built payload ensures all bytes arrive in one write, which is the reliable way to deliver overflow input to a remote service.
+Typing interactively sends a line only when you press Enter, so the server reads your input one buffered line at a time, the newline eats one of your bytes, and the read loop may process the input before enough has arrived.
+Piping a pre-built payload delivers every byte in one write, which is how overflow input reaches a remote service reliably.

 Learn more